frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 ### Practical Use Cases in Competitive Programming

-In competitive programming, where speed and efficiency are critical, `std::ranges` can be a valuable tool for handling large datasets, filtering inputs, or applying transformations without introducing overhead.
-For example, when dealing with input that needs to be filtered, transformed, or sliced before solving a problem, using `std::ranges` can save both time and memory.

 Imagine a scenario where you need to process only a portion of the input data based on certain conditions.
 Using traditional methods, this might involve creating multiple containers or applying multiple iterations over the data.
 With `std::ranges`, you can chain these operations in a single pass, improving both performance and code readability.

 Consider the following example in a competitive programming context: